Black And Orange Birds: 16 Species in North America

 Hooded Oriole

-It lives in dry but open areas near palm trees.
-A hooded oriole can build a nest up to 20 feet from the ground.
-It breeds in the southern states, where you’ll come across nests that resemble baskets made of grass and plant material hanging on palm fronds.
+Hooded orioles live in dry but open areas near palm trees where they can build their nests up to 20 feet from the ground.
+They breed in the southern states, where you’ll often come across their nests, which resemble baskets made of grass and plant material hanging on palm fronds.

-It takes a female between three and six days to weave grass and plant fiber into a nest that’s four inches tall.
-When the nest is ready, she lays three to seven eggs and incubates them for 14 days.
+It can take a female hooded oriole between three and six days to weave collected grass and plant fibre into a nest that’s four inches tall.
+When the nest is ready, they will lay three to seven eggs and incubate them for around fourteen days.

-You’ll know a male hooded oriole by its bright yellow or orange underside, black throat, and black upper parts.
-A female oriole doesn’t have black markings on its face.
-The orioles in Texas have more orange plumage than the ones you see in the West, and this species averages 7.1 to 7.9 inches long.
+Male hooded orioles have a bright yellow-orange underside, black throat, and black upper parts.
+Female orioles don’t have black markings on their faces.
+The orioles in Texas have more orange plumage than the ones you see in the West.

 14. Altamira Oriole